Flexberry/flexberry.github.io/pages/products/flexberry-designer/views/fd_e-view.en.md

 ![](/images/pages/products/flexberry-designer/views/e-view1.jpg)

-If the master is only one attribute, for example `Наименование`, to create a separate group (groupBox) is not recommended.
+If the master is only one attribute, such as» «Name, then create a separate group (groupBox) is not recommended.

 * Related time field.